 - Mandamus Before the Second District Court of Appeals: An Analysis of Mandamus Rulings in 2003 Through 2005, by Steven K. Hayes.
 Copyright 2006.

 - Modification, Reversal and Remand: Opinions of the Second Court in Appeals of Criminal Cases, 9/01/08-8/31/09, By Steven K. Hayes.
 Copyright 2010.

 - Oral Argument Before the Second District Court of Appeals: The Rules, and an Analysis of 57 Cases, by Steven K. Hayes.
 Copyright 2005.

 - Preservation of Error Post-Trial: How to Avoid That Sinking Feeling.
-By Steven K. Hayes.
-Copyright 2010.
-Presented to the 2010 State Bar of Texas Appellate Law 101 Seminar; earlier version presented to the State Bar of Texas Appellate Boot Camp 2008.
+By Steven K. Hayes, updated by Dabney Bassel and Connie Hall.
+Copyright 2018.
+Presented to the 2018 and 2010 State Bar of Texas Appellate Law 101 Seminar; earlier version presented to the State Bar of Texas Appellate Boot Camp 2008.

 - Rehearing Practice in the Courts of Appeals: They Heard You the First Time, and Other Rules of Thumb.
 By Various Authors, including Steven K. Hayes.
 Presented to the State Bar of Texas Advanced Appellate Seminar 2010.

 - Still in the Ground, In the Transmission Line, and Flared Off: Oil and Gas Cases Pending Before or Recently Decided by the Second Court of Appeals, by Steven K. Hayes.
 Copyright 2010.

 - Taking a Bankruptcy Court Decision to the Fort Worth District Courts: Is The Trip Really Worth It?
 By Steven Hayes.
 Copyright 2007.
 Presented to TCBA Bankruptcy Section November 19, 2007.